-Wet Sounds is an underwater sound art gallery - a deep listening experience
+Wet Sounds is an underwater sound art installation and performance - a deep listening experience

 Touring swimming pools, it presents listening sessions to a floating and diving audience in the water.
 The participants are fully immersed in sound.
 Free to move weightlessly in the sound space.

 "like being in the womb" / Mizled Youth